32 British Musical Theatre Songs – by Vocal Type

 And what are you working on at the moment?
 Have you mastered singing in accents other than your own?
 Feel free to share in the comments below!

-Stacy Karyn, author of Easy Musical Theatre Songs.
+Stacy Karyn, Author of British Musical Theatre Songs.

 Author: Stacy Karyn